Tomorrow X Together: 2021: Still Dreaming, The Chaos Chapter, and Chaotic Wonderland

-The band released The Chaos Chapter: Fight or Escape, a repackaged version of The Chaos Chapter: Freeze, with lead single "Loser=Lover" on August 17, 2021.
-On October 3, the group held their first full-length concert, entitled ACT:BOY.
+Tomorrow X Together released The Chaos Chapter: Fight or Escape, a repackaged version of The Chaos Chapter: Freeze, with lead single "Loser=Lover" on August 17, 2021.
+On October 3, the band held their first full-length concert, entitled Act: Boy.
 The concert ran for 150 minutes, featured 25 songs, and was streamed through online platform VenewLive to fans in 126 countries.
 On October 5, it was announced that each member would serve as guest DJs on KBS Cool FM's Kiss the Radio from October 25 to 31, hosting "Tomorrow x Together week" to "showcase their unique charms" following previous DJ Young K's military enlistment.

-TXT released their first Japanese EP, Chaotic Wonderland, on November 10, 2021.
+The band released their first Japanese EP, Chaotic Wonderland, on November 10, 2021.
 It contained Japanese versions of "0X1=Lovesong (I Know I Love You)" featuring Ikuta Lilas, vocalist of Japanese musical duo Yoasobi, and "MOA Diary (Dubaddu Wari Wari)", along with original Japanese song "Ito" and the group's first original English song "Magic".
 "Ito", composed by Japanese rock band Greeeen, served as the theme song for Japanese drama Spiral Labyrinth – DNA Forensic Investigation[ja], adapted from the manga of the same name.

-On November 24, 2021, TXT was awarded the 2021 Men of the Year Pop Icon Award by GQ Japan.
-The group also featured on the cover of Euphoria magazine, where they spoke to Aedan Juvet about being named the "it group" of K-pop's fourth generation.
+On November 24, 2021, Tomorrow X Together was awarded the 2021 Men of the Year Pop Icon Award by GQ Japan.
+The band also featured on the cover of Euphoria magazine, where they spoke to Aedan Juvet about being named the "it group" of K-pop's fourth generation.

 2022: Minisode 2: Thursday's Child and first world tour

-On March 14, 2022, it was announced that Yeonjun would be the new MC of SBS's Inkigayo alongside Roh Jeong-eui and Seo Bum-june.
+On February 23, 2022, "PS5" by Salem Ilese was released, featuring members Yeonjun and Taehyun.
+On March 14, it was announced that Yeonjun would be the new MC of SBS's Inkigayo alongside Roh Jeong-eui and Seo Bum-june.

-On March 23, 2022, TXT became the first male K-pop artist to enter Billboards Song Breaker Chart.

-They released their fourth EP, Minisode 2: Thursday's Child, and its lead single "Good Boy Gone Bad" on May 9, 2022.
+Tomorrow X Together released their fourth EP, Minisode 2: Thursday's Child, and its lead single "Good Boy Gone Bad" on May 9.

-On April 20, 2022, pre-orders surpassed 810,000 copies, six days after the announcement.
+The EP surpassed 810,000 pre-ordered copies six days after the sales began.
 To support the EP, the group embarked on their first world tour, Act: Lovesick, beginning on July 2.
-On July 22, 2022, the group released an English single "Valley of Lies" featuring Puerto Rican rapper Iann Dior.
-On July 30, 2022, TXT became the first K-pop act to perform at Lollapalooza.
+On July 22, the group released an English single "Valley of Lies" featuring Puerto Rican rapper Iann Dior.
+On July 30, Tomorrow X Together became the first K-pop act to perform at Lollapalooza.

-On August 31, TXT's third Japanese single, "Good Boy Gone Bad" was released.
-It contained the Japanese version of "Good Boy Gone Bad" and two original Japanese song, "Hitori no Yoru" and "Kimi janai dareka no (Ring)".
+On August 31, the band's third Japanese single, "Good Boy Gone Bad" was released.
+It contained the Japanese version of "Good Boy Gone Bad" and two original Japanese songs, "Hitori no Yoru" and "Kimi janai dareka no (Ring)".
 "Ring" was used as the theme song for Abema's show Heart Signal Japan, a remake of the Korean reality show Heart Signal.

-2023–present: The Name Chapter

-The band released their fifth EP, The Name Chapter: Temptation, on January 27, 2023.
-On February 22, the group made available "Goodbye now" which served as the original soundtrack for the Webtoon Love Revolution.